likhigowda/Vending-machine-in-verilog/README.md

 Certain assumptions are made for this verilog code.
 1. The vending machine has only one type of product i.e., water bottle which costs 15 Rs
-2. It accepts only 5 Rs and 10 Rs coins (Denomination)
+2. It accepts coins of denominations five and ten

 Here
 * 00 - 0 Rs